-Before his full-time run with WCW from 1992-1995, Vader (Leon White) had mostly worked in Austria and Germany for Otto Wanz’s Catch Wrestling Association in Japan for Inoki’s New Japan Pro Wrestling and also continued his grueling feud with Stan Hansen in All-Japan Pro Wrestling.
+Before his full-time run with WCW from 1992-1995, Vader (real name Leon White) had mostly worked in Austria and Germany for Otto Wanz’s Catch Wrestling Association, in Japan for Inoki’s New Japan Pro Wrestling, and also continued his grueling feud with Stan Hansen in All-Japan Pro Wrestling.
 He would do sporadic appearances with WCW in 1990, thanks to a tentative working agreement with NJPW.

 He offered to pair Vader with Sting, who would help more with the in-ring work, and Harley Race was expected to fill Vader in on all the other details only a veteran multi-time World Champion as he could supply.
 These are two key people that Vader credits with eventually helping him transition into a more Americanized style — people who eventually were able to somewhat tame the beast that was Vader.